JonForest/trakity-client/README.md

 * Saving a minimal edit task should create a new minimal edit task.
 (16/06/19)
 * Adding a minimal edit task and hitting 'enter' to save, should move the focus into the next minimal edit task (16/06/19)
 * Edit of an existing task should open in full edit mode (23/06/19)
+* Canceling a new task should clear values and return it to 'minimal' state (23/06/19)
+* Use can select a date when editing a task
+* Target date should be limited to today and after